Before You Adjust a Blow-off Valve

 The aim of the adjustment on Vee Ports, Supersonics and Dual Ports is to make sure that the piston is hard closed at idle and that the piston closes fast enough to minimise backfiring and not stall the engine.

-Adjustment to the BOV is made by rotating the cap.
-To increase the spring force on the piston, rotate the cap clockwise in the direction of hard as marked on the top of the cap.
-To decrease the spring force on the piston, rotate the cap anticlockwise in the direction of soft as marked on the top of the cap.
+- To decrease the spring force on the piston.
+Rotate the cap anti-clockwise in the direction of soft as marked on the top of the cap.

 CAUTION – Do not rotate the cap beyond the first O-Ring indicator groove

-• Repeat this process until the engine free revs and returns to normal idle speed
+- Repeat this process until the engine free revs and returns to normal idle speed.